weijia-yu/react-native-website/docs/native-modules-android.md

 To make it simpler to access your new functionality from JavaScript, it is common to wrap the native module in a JavaScript module.
 This is not necessary but saves the consumers of your library the need to pull it off of `NativeModules` each time.
 This JavaScript file also becomes a good location for you to add any JavaScript side functionality.

+create a new JavaScript file named `ToastExample.js` with the content below:

 ```javascript
 /**
  * This exposes the native ToastExample module as a JS module.
 This has a